Music plays a central role in the life of the Vaughan and the School takes great pride in the very high standards of the music-making.

 The Vaughan has a long tradition of fine choral singing both within the celebration of the liturgy and at public concerts.
 Today these standards are maintained in the School's three main choirs, the Schola Cantorum, the School Choir, and the Sixth Form Choir.

-The Schola's trebles frequently sing in professional contexts and have worked with the London Symphony Orchestra, The Bach Choir and The Choir of London.
-The School has firm links with the Royal Opera House, Covent Garden where boys have performed in many productions including Gloriana, Suor Angelica, Tannhäuser, Tosca, La Boheme, Billy Budd, the world premiere of Lorin Maazel's opera 1984 and Turandot.
-Boys also sing with English National Opera, most recently appearing in their productions of Billy Budd, Carmen and La Boheme.
-Boys have also performed with local opera company Opera Holland Park.
+The Schola has worked with among others the London Symphony Orchestra, Britten Sinfonia, His Majestys Sagbutts and Cornetts, Southbank Sinfonia, St James’ Baroque, The Bach Choir and The Choir of London.
+The choir has firm links with the Royal Opera House, Covent Garden, with boys appearing in many productions including Gloriana, Suor Angelica, Tannhäuser, Die Frau Ohne Schatten, Tosca, La Bohème, Billy Budd, the world première of Lorin Maazel's opera 1984 and Turandot.
+Boys feature in the Royal Opera’s DVD releases of Turandot, Król Roger, 1984 and Gloriana.
+Boys also sing with English National Opera, most recently appearing in their productions of Billy Budd, The Magic Flute, Tosca, Carmen and La Bohème.
+Conductors the choir has worked with recently include Sir Antonio Pappano, Edward Gardner, Semon Bychkov and Sir James MacMillan.

 Full details on the Schola's current activities can be found at www.scholacantorum.co.uk

 The School Choir offers choral opportunities for all boys and girls who wish to take part.
-The choir, numbering around one hundred and forty pupils, performs at the School’s major concerts throughout year.
-Recent repertoire has included JS Bach's B Minor Mass, St Matthew Passion, St John Passion, Walton's Belshazzar's Feast, Verdi's Requiem, Brahms', A German Requiem, Mendelssohn’s Elijah, Elgar's The Dream of Gerontius, Orff's Carmina Burana, Handel's Messiah, Haydn’s Creation, Mozart’s Requiem and C minor Mass, Poulenc's Gloria and Puccini's Messe di Gloria.
-At the Vaughan's Gala Concert, at St John's Smith Square in October 2002, the choir sang with Sir Thomas Allen in a performance of Vaughan Williams's Five Mystical Songs.
-In March 2005 the choir performed Bach's St John Passion in Cadogan Hall, Sloane Square and in December 2006 performed Handel's Messiah.
-The soloists at these concerts included Michael Chance, Barry Banks, Patrizia Kwella and John Mark Ainsley.
+The choir, numbering over one hundred pupils, performs at the School’s major concerts throughout year.
+Recent repertoire has included Vaughan Williams' The Sea Symphony, JS Bach's B Minor Mass, St Matthew Passion, St John Passion, Walton's Belshazzar's Feast, Verdi's Requiem, Brahms', A German Requiem, Mendelssohn’s Elijah, Elgar's The Dream of Gerontius, Orff's Carmina Burana, Handel's Messiah, Haydn’s Creation, Mozart’s Requiem and C minor Mass, Poulenc's Gloria and Puccini's Messe di Gloria.
+Soloists who have appeared with the choir include Sir Thomas Allen, Sarah Fox, Duncan Rock, Jeremy White, Michael Chance, Barry Banks, Patrizia Kwella and John Mark Ainsley.
+The Choir has traveled abroad, to the East and West Coasts of the USA, to Spain, Austria and Germany.

-The repertoire of the Sixth Form Choir, the School's mixed voice choir is varied, including music in more popular styles.
-The choir performs at the School's major concerts and provides music for the Sixth Form Masses and other services.
-The Choir sings regularly at St James’s, Spanish Place and has sung Choral Evensong at The Queen's College, Oxford.
+The repertoire of the Sixth Form Choir, the School's mixed voice choir, is varied and the choir performs at the School's major concerts and provides music for the Sixth Form Masses and other services.
+In recent years the Choir has sung at Westminster Cathedral and has also sung Choral Evensong at The Queen's College, and Merton College, Oxford and Selwyn College, Cambridge.

 Bursaries are available for those unable to pay for instrumental tuition.
 The School also offers a small number of Sixth Form Music Bursaries given to more advanced players on the basis of involvement in the School's music-making and the tutoring of younger pupils in their instrument.

 Many junior ensembles cater for the needs of the younger boys, whilst a Concert Band and Senior String Ensemble offers the more advanced pupils the opportunity to discover the symphonic band and classical string repertoire.
 The First Orchestra tackles challenging works from across the orchestral repertoire.
-Recent concert items have included Rimsky Korsakov's Scheherezade, Tchaikovsky’s Fifth Symphony, Borodin's Second Symphony, Sibelius' Second and Fifth Symphonies, Brahms' Second Symphony, Schumann's First Symphony, Beethoven's Fifth and Seventh Symphonies, Mussorgsky's Night on a Bare Mountain, Schubert’s 'Unfinished' Symphony, Copland's Appalachian Spring, Säint-Säens' Danse Macbre, Eric Coates' London Suite and Dvorak's Eighth and Ninth Symphonies.
-Pupils have performed many concertos with the Orchestra, including Haydn and Hummel's Trumpet Concertos, Elgar's Cello Concerto, Gershwin's Rhapsody in Blue, Rachmaninov's Second Piano Concerto and the same composer's Rhapsody on a Theme of Paganini.
-In April 2004, the Orchestra toured the Rhine Valley area of Germany and in March 2008 it performed in Vienna and Salzburg.
-Members of the Orchestra toured in Prague in April 2010, performing Mozart's Clarinet Concerto and accompanying the choir in Mozart's Requiem.
-In July 2012 the Orchestra performed Grieg's Piano Concerto in Symphony Hall, Birmingham as part of the National Festival of Music for Youth.
+Recent concert items have included Rimsky Korsakov's Scheherezade, Mahler's Fourth Symphony, Shostakovich's Tenth Symphony, Tchaikovsky’s Fourth and Fifth Symphony, Borodin's Second Symphony, Sibelius' Second and Fifth Symphonies, Brahms' Second Symphony, Schumann's First Symphony, Beethoven's Fifth and Seventh Symphonies, Mussorgsky's Night on a Bare Mountain, Schubert’s 'Unfinished' Symphony, Copland's Appalachian Spring, Säint-Säens' Danse Macbre, Eric Coates' London Suite and Dvorak's Eighth and Ninth Symphonies.
+Pupils have performed many concertos with the Orchestra, including Ravel's G major Piano Concerto, Haydn and Hummel's Trumpet Concertos, Elgar's Cello Concerto, Gershwin's Rhapsody in Blue, Rachmaninov's Second Piano Concerto and the same composer's Rhapsody on a Theme of Paganini.

 Concerts & Tours